microsoft/FluidFramework/examples/data-objects/table-document/README.md

 ## Table Slice With Interception

-It provides `createTableWithInterception` that accepts an ITable object, the data object context and a callback, and returns an ITable object:
+It provides `createTableWithInterception` that accepts an ITable object, the data store context and a callback, and returns an ITable object:

 ```typescript
 function createTableWithInterception<T extends ITable>(